codership/documentation/galeracluster/source/usingsr.rst

  .. code-block:: mysql

-    SET SESSION wsrep_trx_fragment_unit='statement';
+    SET SESSION wsrep_trx_fragment_unit='statements';
     SET SESSION wsrep_trx_fragment_size=1;

 Next, set the user's position in the queue like so:

  .. code-block:: mysql

     UPDATE work_orders
     SET queue_position = queue_position + 1;

-Witht that done, you can disable Streaming Replication by executing one of the previous ``SET`` statemetns, but with a different value like so:
+With that done, you can disable Streaming Replication by executing one of the previous ``SET`` statements, but with a different value like so:

  .. code-block:: mysql